simonsteele/pn/pnwtl/doc/readme.txt

 ========================================
 Release Name: 2.3
-Build: 2.3, Version Label: RC
+Build: 2.3, Version Label: RC2
 ========================================

 What's new in 2.3?